SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: CMB Spectral Distortions

 \subsection{$y$-distortion}

 The $y$-distortion in the non-relativistic limit is given by \cite{Zeldovich1969,SunyaevZeldovich1970}

 where $y$ is the Compton-$y$ parameter, which is proportional to the integrated electron pressure along the line-of-sight.
-We use a fiducial value of $y=1.77\times10^{-6}$ based on the model of the tSZ monopole from Ref.~\onlinecite{Hill2015}, and neglect any primordial contributions due to their much smaller amplitude ($\sim 2$-3 orders of magnitude lower~\cite{ChlubaKhatriSunyaev2012,Abitbol2017}), which in any case would be fit for in an actual data analysis, but indistinguishable from the late-time contribution.
+We use a fiducial value of $y=1.77\times10^{-6}$ based on the model of the tSZ monopole from Ref.~\cite{Hill2015}, and neglect any primordial contributions due to their much smaller amplitude ($\sim 2$-3 orders of magnitude lower~\cite{ChlubaKhatriSunyaev2012,Abitbol2017}), which in any case would be fit for in an actual data analysis, but indistinguishable from the late-time contribution.
 The tSZ signal is dominated by contributions due to CMB photons scattering off of electrons in the ICM, but also includes contributions from the IGM and the epoch of reionization.
-For a range of values based on observations and hydrodynamical simulations see Refs.~\onlinecite{Chiang2020,Thiele2022}.
+For a range of values based on observations and hydrodynamical simulations see Refs.~\cite{Chiang2020,Thiele2022}.
 The $y$-distortion has a null frequency at $\approx 218$ GHz and a peak amplitude of $\approx 3200$ Jy/sr (see Fig.~\ref{fig:fgs_sds}).

 Some ICM gas is heated to temperatures where relativistic effects are non-negligible.
-Using moments of the $y$-weighted ICM electron temperature distribution (following Refs.~\onlinecite{Hill2015,Chluba_relSZ}), we can write these relativistic corrections to the tSZ monopole signal as follows (note that this contribution is added to that already written in Eq.~\eqref{eq.y}):
+Using moments of the $y$-weighted ICM electron temperature distribution (following Refs.~\cite{Hill2015,Chluba_relSZ}), we can write these relativistic corrections to the tSZ monopole signal as follows (note that this contribution is added to that already written in Eq.~\eqref{eq.y}):

 Here, $\Theta_{\rm e} \equiv k_{B}T_{eSZ}/m_{\rm e}c^{2}$, where $k_{B}T_{eSZ}$ is the first moment of the $y$-weighted ICM electron temperature distribution, for which we adopt a fiducial value of $k_{B}T_{eSZ}=1.245$ keV~\cite{Hill2015,Thiele2022}.
 The functions $Y_{i}(x)$ arise in the asymptotic expansion of the tSZ effect \cite{Sazanov1998,Challinor1998,Itoh1998,Nozawa2006}.
-The moment approach is necessary to properly capture the variations in ICM temperatures along the line of sight and across the sky (see Ref.~\onlinecite{Hill2015} and Appendix A in Ref.~\onlinecite{Thiele2022} for more details).\footnote{We explore the sensitivity of SPECTER to higher-order moments in Sec.~\ref{sec:conclusion}.} The relativistic tSZ SED has two null frequencies at $\approx 189$ GHz and $\approx 458$ GHz and a peak amplitude of $\approx 70$ Jy/sr (see Fig.~\ref{fig:fgs_sds}) .
+The moment approach is necessary to properly capture the variations in ICM temperatures along the line of sight and across the sky (see Ref.~\cite{Hill2015} and Appendix A in Ref.~\cite{Thiele2022} for more details).\footnote{We explore the sensitivity of SPECTER to higher-order moments in Sec.~\ref{sec:conclusion}.} The relativistic tSZ SED has two null frequencies at $\approx 189$ GHz and $\approx 458$ GHz and a peak amplitude of $\approx 70$ Jy/sr (see Fig.~\ref{fig:fgs_sds}) .